European polecat: Build

 The appearance of the European polecat is typical of members of the genus Mustela, though it is generally more compact in conformation and, although short-legged, has a less elongated body than the European mink or steppe polecat.
-The tail is short, about ⅓ its body length.
+The tail is short, about one-third its body length.
 The eyes are small, with dark brown irises.
 The hind toes are long and partially webbed, with weakly curved 4 mm-long, nonretractable claws.
 The front claws are strongly curved, partially retractable, and measure 6 mm in length.
 The feet are moderately long and more robust than in other members of the genus.
 The polecat's skull is relatively coarse and massive, more so than the mink's, with a strong, but short and broad facial region and strongly developed projections.
 In comparison to other similarly sized mustelids, the polecat's teeth are very strong, large and massive in relation to skull size.
 Sexual dimorphism in the skull is apparent in the lighter, narrower skull of the female, which also has weaker projections.
 The polecat's running gait is not as complex and twisting as that of the mink or stoat, and it is not as fast as the mountain weasel (solongoi), stoat or least weasel, as it can be outrun by a conditioned man.
 Its sensory organs are well developed, though it is unable to distinguish between colours.